pulsejet/geoipns/README.md

 ```

 ## Docker
-You can build and run the docker image directly, which will contain Maxmind's GeoIP2 lite data.
+You can build or pull and run the docker image directly, which will contain Maxmind's GeoIP2 lite data.
 ```
-docker build . -t geoipns
-docker run -p5312:5312/udp -it geoipns`
+docker run -p5312:5312/udp -it radialapps/geoipns:latest`
 ```

 Two environment variables can be set: